mabarber92/kitab-website-draft/_pages/corpus_data/corpus_use.md

 KITAB’s metadata app allows searching for each of the components of a URI separately (i.e., the AuthorID, the BookID, and the VersionID).

-Furthermore, as we do have Arabic metadata for many (but not all) files in our corpus, users can also search for texts in Arabic.
+Furthermore, as we do have metadata written in Arabic for many (but not all) files in our corpus (for example, the Arabic book titles of the original editions), users can also search for texts in Arabic.

 The metadata app allows accessing text files directly by clicking on the versionID column of the app.